iachai02/devnotes/notes/DSA/competitive_programming.md

   - universal set = {1, 2, ..., 10}.
 A = {1, 2, 5, 7} then A complement = {3, 4, 6, 8, 9, 10}
 - difference: consists of elements that are in A but not in B
   - A = {2, 3, 7, 8}, B = {3, 5, 8} then A \ B = {2, 7}

+## Logic

+- logical expression is either true (1) or false (0)
+  - negation, conjunction, disjunction, implication, and equivalence
+- predicate: is an expression that is true or false depending on its parameters
+- quantifier: connects a logical expression to the elements of a set